 Perhaps you’re secretly drinking more or taking more Xanax.
 You may be restricting what you eat, over-exercising, or having panic attacks.
 Your anxiety is rising and you’re trying to escape.

 Let’s say you get a promotion at work.
-You know you should be happy about it, but all you can do is obsess about the new things that you’ll be asked to do, that you’ve never done before.
-You feel caught off-guard, afraid that you’ll be inadequate and your “true” self will be exposed.
+You know you should be happy about it, but all you can do is obsess about the new things that you’ll be asked to do.
+You feel caught off-guard, afraid that you’ll be inadequate and seem out of control, one of your greatest fears.
 Your more rational self knows that others won’t expect perfection — that anyone will warrant a learning curve.
-But your irrational self — the part of you that believes that others expect greater and greater things with no let-up — can grab control.
+But you don’t know how to be anything but perfect – and that continuing pressure can seek a way of secretly escaping.

-3) Realize the real danger of this pressure — that your loneliness could lead you to suicide.
+3) Realize the real danger of this pressure — your loneliness could lead you to suicidal thoughts.

 It’s hard to deny suicidal thoughts when they’re in your head.
 You can try to push them away, but somehow you begin to rationalize that the struggle is too hard — that others would be fine without you.
-The depression that may be covered up by perfectionism can grow more and more potent.
+The need for this pressure to end can grow more and more potent.
 Hopefully, these thoughts would scare you, and lead you to finally reach out to someone – and ask for help.

 And yet, that is one of the hardest things for you to do.

-You don’t have to be lonely.
 You can risk someone knowing who you really are, and how you really feel.
-But you have to admit, first, that you are lonely — that so much of the activity that is in your life is just that.
+But you have to admit, first, that you are lonely. and lost.
+Why?
+Because that loneliness and exhaustion can lead to suicidal thinking.

 You may love your children intensely.
 You may work very hard at your job.
 Others know you as happy, successful, and there for them.